Centre for Oratory and Rhetoric

 The Centre for Oratory and Rhetoric (COR) was established in 2010 in order to foster research in the art of persuasion from the Graeco-Roman antiquity until the twenty-first century.
 It is the only Research Centre of its kind in the UK and its distinctiveness lies in the fact that it places its primary emphasis on the practice of oratory as distinct from the theory of rhetoric.

 The launch event of the Centre, a colloquium entitled "Actio - Hypokrisis - Delivery" took place in London on 27 November 2010 (see programme and publication).
 It brought together experts from the UK, Europe and the US.
 It focused on aspects of oratorical performance in Greece and Rome and also examined the role of oratory in modern British advocacy.
 This is only the first of a number of future events currently in the planning process.
 One international conference in 2013, on the theme of speech-writing ancient and modern, has brought together classicists, modern historians and modern practitioners of political speechwriting.
-A conference which likewise will bring together specialists on rhetoric and practitioners is being planned on the history of the soundbite for April 2016.
-More details to follow.
+The international conference, "From Thucydides to Twitter: Towards a History of the Soundbite" took place in April 2016 (see details here) and a publication with conference paper is now being prepared.
+In November 2017, we are organizing a workshop on the rhetoric of the prosecution speeches at the International Military Tribunal in Nürnberg (1945-1946).
+Details can be found here.

 Postgraduate Programme: MRes/PGDip/PGCert in Rhetoric

 Information on this programme can be found on the course page.
 Or for further information email Professor Lene Rubinstein or Dr Christos Kremmydas.